slint-ui/slint/docs/src/content/docs/concepts/development/localization.md

 ## Extracting Translatable Strings

-Use `slint-tr-extractor` to generate a `.pot` file:
+Use `slint-tr-extractor` to generate a `.pot` file with all strings marked for translation:
 ```sh
 find -name \*.slint | xargs slint-tr-extractor -o MY_PROJECT.pot
 ```
-This creates a `.pot` file with all strings marked for translation.

 This creates a file called `MY_PROJECT.pot`.
 Replace "MY_PROJECT" with your actual project name.
 To learn how the project name affects the lookup of translations, read the sections below.